jharwell/sierra/docs/src/usage/environment.rst

    packages.
 SIERRA does `not` modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., sourcing the proper ``setup.bash`` script).

+.. envvar:: ROS_IP

+   The IP address of a ROS node.
+Usually this is computed automatically for you;
+   if things aren't working correctly you may have to explicitly assign this based on whatever the system ROS is running on says is IP address is.

+.. envvar:: ROS_HOSTNAME

+   The resolvable hostname for a ROS node.
+Unless you have DNS configured within the network that things are running on, best not to rely on this (at least for real robots).